 February half-term at Rainham Hall

-We'll be hosting a variety of different activities inspired by our new exhibition programme launching in late May 2019, about 1960s hall resident Anthony Denney.
-For all activities we recommend little ones (and grown ups too) wear old clothes that they don’t mind getting dirty.
+For all messy activities we recommend little ones (and grown ups too) wear old clothes that they don’t mind getting dirty.

 Baby changing facilities and toilets can be found just behind the Brewhouse and Stables Café.
 Please check our website nearer the time to find out the opening times of our Stables Café during February half-term.
 We offer a great picnic box for children and a selection of sandwiches and light lunches for grown-ups.
 There is plenty of seating inside and outside the Stables Café and you are more than welcome to bring a picnic rug and relax in the garden with your lunches.
 Please note that children must be accompanied by an adult at all times when visiting Rainham Hall or participating in our activities.
 If you have any questions just ask a member of our team.

-Rainham Hall re-opens to the public in late May 2019 following conservation work and exhibition development and will be open 11am-4pm Wednesday to Sunday; the Stables Café and Community Gardens are open 10am-5pm Wednesday to Sunday.
+Rainham Hall re-opens to the public on Saturday 1 February 2020 following conservation work and will be open 10:30am-4pm Wednesday to Sunday; the Stables Café and Community Gardens are open 10am-4:30pm Wednesday to Sunday.
 Normal admission applies to the Hall, but we have great value family tickets and National Trust membership available to buy.
 The Community Gardens are free to explore.
 For more information about visiting Rainham Hall during February half-term just get in touch:

 Telephone: 01708 525579